solliancenet/MCW-innovate-modernize-apps-with-data-ai/Hands-on lab/HOL step-by step - Innovate and Modernize Apps with Data and AI.md

 1. In the `Hands-on lab\Resources\Microservices` directory create a new file named `deploy-aci.yaml`.

-2. Paste in the file contents below, making sure to replace the text in square brackets with the appropriate values:
+2. Paste in the file contents below, making sure to replace the text in angle brackets with the appropriate values:

     ```yaml
     apiVersion: 2019-12-01
-    location: eastus
+    location: <REGION_CODE>
     name: modernizeappmicroservices
     properties:
       imageRegistryCredentials: